easy wood projects

 lumber about three years ago.

-Although it’s been air drying all this
+Although its been air drying all this

 time I was nervous as a cat about